Dolphin Interconnect Solutions: History

 The company had announced its plans for the ECL variant of the 88000, named Orion and developed in conjunction with Motorola, in December 1989.
 This processor, employing a technique called "instruction folding" originating from research done within Norsk Data, involved "a mutual exchange of patented technology" between the companies.
 It was hoped that Orion would ship in the first half of 1992.
+Initially mentioned in Norsk Data's 1988 annual report, Orion was also the subject of a project under the auspices of the EUREKA programme in association with Siemens and NTNU, "building on four different technologies from Siemens AG, Motorola Inc., National Semiconductor Ltd. and Dolphin".